IObundle/iob-pfsm/README.md

 The following steps describe the process of creating a PFSM peripheral in an IOb-SoC-based system:
 1) Import the `iob_pfsm` class
-2) Run the `iob_pfsm.setup()` method to copy the required sources of this module to the build directory.
+2) Add the `iob_pfsm` class to the submodules list.
+This will copy the required sources of this module to the build directory.
-3) Run the `iob_pfsm(...)` method to create a Verilog instance of the PFSM peripheral.
+3) Run the `iob_pfsm(...)` constructor to create a Verilog instance of the PFSM peripheral.
 To use this core as a peripheral of an IOb-SoC-based system:
   4) Add the created instance to the peripherals list of the IOb-SoC-based system.
-  5) Write the firmware to run in the system, including the `iob-pfsm.h` C header and use its driver functions to control this core.
+  5) Write the firmware to run in the system, including the `iob-pfsm.h` C header, and use its driver functions to control this core.
+6) Create a bitstream to program the PFSM at run-time.
+Instructions in [generate a bitstream](#generate-a-bitstream) section.
+7) Load the bitstream into the PFSM and reprogram it using the `pfsm_bitstream_program` driver function.

 ## Example configuration